Richard Mansfield: Early career, D'Oyly Carte and first London successes

 He first appeared on the stage at St. George's Hall, London, in the German Reed Entertainments and then turned to light opera, joining Richard D'Oyly Carte's Comedy Opera Company in 1879 to appear as Sir Joseph Porter in H.M.S.
 Pinafore on tour.
 He continued to play the Gilbert and Sullivan comic "patter" roles on tour in Britain until 1881.
 Mansfield created the role of Major General Stanley in the single copyright performance of The Pirates of Penzance in Paignton, England, in 1879.
 In addition to Sir Joseph and the Major General, in 1880 he also began to play John Wellington Wells in The Sorcerer.

 He left the D'Oyly Carte company in 1881, returned to London, and soon made his London debut in Jacques Offenbach's La boulangère.
-He played several further roles in London and then travelled to America in 1882, where he made his Broadway debut as Dromez in Bucalossi's Les Manteaux Noirs with a D'Oyly Carte touring company.
+He played several further roles in London and then travelled to America in 1882, where he made his Broadway debut as Dromez in Bucalossis' Les Manteaux Noirs with a D'Oyly Carte touring company.
 He then played the roles of Nick Vedder and Jan Vedder in another D'Oyly Carte production, Robert Planquette's Rip Van Winkle (1882).

 Mansfield then appeared in Baltimore, Maryland, with another D'Oyly Carte troupe, as the Lord Chancellor in Gilbert and Sullivan's Iolanthe in December 1882.
 He suffered a bad ankle sprain only two days later, however, and left the production, returning to New York.
 In 1883 he joined A. M. Palmer's Union Square theatre company in New York, and made a hit as Baron Chevrial in A Parisian Romance.
 Mansfield's portrayal of Chevrial, a "realistic exhibition of depravity in dotage, by a young and comparatively unknown actor, was a surprise to the public, the managers, and the critics, and soon became a town topic."
 He next played the role of Ko-Ko, the Lord High Executioner in The Mikado, in Boston in early 1886, his last production with a D'Oyly Carte cast.

 He appeared successfully in an original play, Prince Karl, and in several plays adapted from well-known stories, and his 1887 rendering of the title-characters in Thomas Russell Sullivan's Dr. Jekyll and Mr. Hyde for Palmer's company at Madison Square Theatre, only a year after publication of Robert Louis Stevenson's novella, created a profound impression.
 It was with this play that he made his London reputation during the 1888 season at the Lyceum Theatre, by invitation of Henry Irving.
 He also reprised the role in Broadway revivals.